Timor-Leste national football team: Early history (2003–2017)

+First win

-In the ninth AFF Suzuki Cup, the country's football federation (FFTL) reportedly selected their foreign based players, who played in Brazil, Portugal, Australia and elsewhere, to fortify the team as they also did at the 2011 SEA Games.
+In the 2012 AFF Championship qualification, the country's football federation (FFTL) reportedly selected their foreign based players, who played in Brazil, Portugal, Australia and elsewhere, to fortify the team as they also did at the 2011 SEA Games.

-On 5 October 2012, Timor-Leste won their first international match in a 5–1 victory against Cambodia.
-On 9 October 2012, the team won another match against Laos at AFF Suzuki Cup qualifier.
-Murilo de Almeida scored a penalty at 43 minutes of the first half of the match.
+On 5 October 2012, Timor-Leste won their first international match in a 5–1 victory against Cambodia with goals coming from Murilo de Almeida who scored a brace, Adelino Trindade and Alan Leandro.
+On 9 October 2012, the team won another match against Laos in the qualification round as Murilo de Almeida scored a penalty at 43' minutes of the first half of the match.
 Later Adelino Trindade extended the Timorese advantage with a header early in the second half and then Alan Leandro added the third goal on the 83rd minute.
-After winning the second match against Laos, Emerson Alcântara stated "This is a win for the people of Timor Leste.
-They had to wait a long time for our team to win their first match in this competition but now we have two wins and this was an important victory for Timor Leste.
+After winning the second match against Laos, head coach Emerson Alcântara stated "This is a win for the people of East Timor.
+They had to wait a long time for our team to win their first match in this competition but now we have two wins and this was an important victory for Timor-Leste.
 "I think that about 70 percent of people in Timor Leste are poor so it is very important to get this result for them because they love football and the people can get confidence and take pride in this result.
 It is very important for us to motivate our people and to help to change their lives."
+With a win needed in the final fixture, Timor-Leste subsequently lost to Brunei 2–1 and finished in third place in the group, one point away from runners-up of the group, Laos as they went on to qualify for the 2012 AFF Championship.
+In the 2014 AFF Championship qualification, Timor-Leste secured a victory against Brunei winning them 4–2 in the process.
+In the next match, they caused an upset to Myanmar on 14 October 2014 which ended up in a goalless draw but that wasn't enough as Timor-Leste didn't make it to the 2014 AFF Championship.